dimaryaz/jdmtool/README.md

 It requires:
 - Jeppesen subscription
 - A GNS 430/530 data card programmer (USB ID `0e39:1250`)
-- A 16MB data card
+- A 16MB NavData WAAS data card
+  - Support for non-WAAS is being worked on

 Currently, it has only been tested on Linux with GNS 430 and a Jeppesen NavData database.